Portrait of William via Gravatar

 I’m very familiar with simulation approaches at this point.
 Practical and imperative math like this also makes a lot of sense to me as a programmer.

-So next, I would like to take a more mathematical appraoch to the problem, which is not as natural to me.
+So next, I would like to take a more mathematical approach to the problem, which is not as natural to me.

 I was trying to derive the formula myself while in the shower this morning.
 It’s clear that it’s not as simple as looking at the probability of rolling a single color.
 We need to look at combined probabilities across any number of rolls.